Meet Our 2024-25 Team!

 mchau@francophoneschool.org

-Michelle Chau is the new Office Administrative Assistant at Francophone.
-She recently graduated from UC Irvine with two bachelor’s degrees in Public Health Policy and Social Ecology.
+Michelle Chau recently graduated from UC Irvine with two bachelor’s degrees in Public Health Policy and Social Ecology.
 Over the past two years, she worked in her university’s administrative office and also gained experience at a legal law firm on a temporary assignment.
 Michelle’s goal is to ensure that every student feels supported and inspired in a positive environment that fosters growth, creativity, and success.
 She looks forward to meeting all the parents and students at Francophone!

 Ja Nay Stevenson— Lunch Services Upper Campus